-Kai Syng Tan PhD PFHEA @kaisyngtan is an award-winning artist-academicauthor-agitator.
-Hyper-active and tentacular, Kai (she/they) activates artistic and artful processes and strategies to catalyse novel insights, dialogues and actions for a more equitable and creative future.
-Kai’s book on re-imagining leadership as a co-creative, neuro-queered practice centring anti-oppression and futurity will be out in Summer 2024.
-She is Associate Professor in Arts and Cultural Leadership, University of Southampton, UK.
 See Kai’s profiles below, CV here, what critics/clients/peers/students have said about her here, which her name/surname is here, her access rider what you/your institution must do to gain access to her here, what her rates are here (nope, she does not work for free), gallery of selected clients here, gallery of her portraits here, and her key links here.
 Contents on this website are Kai’s personal view.

 ONE-LINER (or THREE-LINERS)

-Use the first sentence (or the first three sentences) of this page.
+Use the first sentences of this page.

 IN A PINE-NUT SHELL 360-words

-Kai Syng Tan PhD PFHEA (she/they @kaisyngtan) is an award-winning artist-academic-agitator known for her ‘eclectic style & cheeky attitude’ (Sydney Morning Herald).
+Kai Syng Tan PhD PFHEA (she/they @kaisyngtan) is an award-winning artist-academic–author–agitator known for her ‘eclectic style & cheeky attitude’ (Sydney Morning Herald).
 Kai’s current research – re-imagining leadership as a decolonial, co-creative, neuro-queered practice centring anti-oppression and futurity – draws on her background as a neurodivergent migrant from a working-class up-bringing.
 By day Kai is Associate Professor in Arts and Cultural Leadership, University of Southampton, UK.
 She wears several restless tentacles, as a:

-• change-maker (as Yamagata International Documentary Film Festival juror, awarding the top award to an anonymous filmmaker formerly imprisoned by the Myanmar military junta; trustee for CHEAD (Council for higher education art and design representing 68 UK HEIs); as trustee of a charity for detained asylum-seekers, drove its cultural and structural transformation, leading to the appointment of its first, black neurodivergent female Artistic Director),
+- change-maker (as Yamagata International Documentary Film Festival juror, awarding the top award to an anonymous filmmaker formerly imprisoned by the Myanmar military junta; trustee for CHEAD (Council for higher education art and design representing 68 UK HEIs); as trustee of a charity for detained asylum-seekers, drove its cultural and structural transformation, leading to the appointment of its first, black neurodivergent female Artistic Director),

-• curator and creative director (leading programmes ranging from £0 to £4.8m, including a Black History Month celebration that reached 18.2 million worldwide, and the opening and closing ceremonies of Asia’s Paralympics praised as ‘game-changing’ by disability groups).
+- curator and creative director (leading programmes ranging from £0 to £4.8m, including a Black History Month celebration that reached 18.2 million worldwide, and the opening and closing ceremonies of Asia’s Paralympics praised as ‘game-changing’ by disability groups).

-• trans-disciplinary innovator (first artist on a Royal College of Psychiatrist’s editorial board), which draws on her training as artist (San Francisco International Film Festival Golden Gate Film Award; National Coordinating Centre for Public Engagement Culture Change Award; Young Artist Award conferred by the president of Singapore; showcases in MoMA, Guangzhou Triennale and Royal Geographical Society).
+- trans-disciplinary innovator (first artist on a Royal College of Psychiatrist’s editorial board), which draws on her training as artist (San Francisco International Film Festival Golden Gate Film Award; National Coordinating Centre for Public Engagement Culture Change Award; Young Artist Award conferred by the president of Singapore; showcases in MoMA, Guangzhou Triennale and Royal Geographical Society).

-• provocateur (regularly delivering keynote lectures; expert advisor for UK and Singapore government bodies, international research councils and even a ministry of defence),
+- provocateur (regularly delivering keynote lectures; expert advisor for UK and Singapore government bodies, international research councils and even a ministry of defence),

-• research lead (acknowledged as ‘absolutely instrumental’ in re-framing running as creative discourse, through her curated RUN!
+- research lead (acknowledged as ‘absolutely instrumental’ in re-framing running as creative discourse, through her curated RUN!
 RUN!
 RUN!
 Biennale, as well as Running Cultures and Running Artful Networks; founded and/or (co-)led 6 global research networks, including the 425-member Neurodiversity In/& Creative Research Network),

-• creative theorist/writer (with three books re-defining leadership with Palgrave MacMillan 2024, Routledge 2025, World Scientific 2025; other publications include BBC, Guggenheim, Frontiers Psychology and The Manila Times).
+- creative theorist/writer (with three books re-defining leadership with Palgrave MacMillan 2024, Routledge 2025, World Scientific 2025; other publications include BBC, Guggenheim, Frontiers Psychology and The Manila Times).

-• mentor, teacher and academic developer (awarded Principal Fellowship; taught in 200 universities worldwide; regularly delivers masterclasses and CPDs, such as for Royal Society of Arts, and 870 brain and mind experts from 17 countries, 14th International Conference on ADHD in Berlin).
+- mentor, teacher and academic developer (awarded Principal Fellowship; taught in 200 universities worldwide; regularly delivers masterclasses and CPDs, such as for Royal Society of Arts, and 870 brain and mind experts from 17 countries, 14th International Conference on ADHD in Berlin).

 IN A BRAZIL NUTSHELL 750-words